brummetj/bitly-intern-challenge/README.md

 Thanks for giving me this opportunity with your summer internship.
 I hope you enjoy the Library I built for you.
 Feel free to dive into the source code and ask any questions if needed!

+Some extra cool facts about me:
+* My favorite color is blue
+* I like techno music
+* I'm from Jackson Hole, Wyoming.

 Looking forward to be hearing from you soon.

 ![alt text](https://media.giphy.com/media/kUFlw7XaGE36w/giphy.gif)